lvchien/shape_optimization/README.md

 ```
 where basic options are
 ```
---config      the configuration (1 for Stokes flow problems, 2 for linear elastic problem, so on ) --testcase    the test case of problems (e.g. for Stokes problems, 1 = pipe, 2 = diffuser, 3 = double pipe, 4 = obstacle, 5 = human lung)
+--config      the configuration (1 for Stokes flow problem, 2 for linear elastic problem, so on ) --testcase    the test case of problems (e.g. for Stokes problems, 1 = pipe, 2 = diffuser, 3 = double pipe, 4 = obstacle, 5 = human lung)
 --meshname    the name of mesh file (e.g. pipe)
 --resu        the results directory (created if non-existent)